Lucy Anne Rogers Butler

-Lucy Anne (Rogers) Butler (March 24, 1841 – January 25, 1906), also known as Annie H. (Rogers) Butler, was a writer and social justice advocate.
+Lucy Anne Rogers Butler (born Lucy Anne Harrington Rogers; March 24, 1841 – January 25, 1906), also known as Annie Rogers Butler, was a writer and social justice advocate.
 Her personal diary, which chronicled her travels with Captain John Kendrick Butler during the early years of their marriage, documents the lifestyle of Canadian mariners and their wives and widows during the mid to late 19th century.